melnicki/melnicki.github.io/_posts/2014-03-20-Set-up-public-and-private-subnets-using-AWS-VPC.md

     aws ec2 authorize-security-group-egress --group-id $NATSG_ID --protocol 'tcp' --port 22 --cidr '0.0.0.0/0'
     aws ec2 authorize-security-group-egress --group-id $NATSG_ID --protocol 'udp' --port 123 --cidr '0.0.0.0/0'
     ```
 12. __Allow users to SSH from the NAT host to the hosts in the 'solr' security group__.
-NOTE: For hosts on the private subnet I'm running SSH on the standard port (22).
+NOTE: For hosts on the private subnet I'm running SSH on the standard port (22), because they aren't accessible from the Internet.

     ```sh
     aws ec2 authorize-security-group-ingress --group-id $SERVICESG_ID --protocol -1 --source-group $SERVICESG_ID